MarufxAlchemist/Regime-switching-Monte-Carlo-Simulation/docs/sensitivity_analysis_report.md

 ### Interpretation

 As predicted in the experimental design, **β has identically zero effect** across all measured metrics.
-Every row is invariant to β changes.
+Every row is invariant to β changes

 **Root cause:** The backtest pipeline fixes sentiment to `S = 0.0` (neutral) at every origin ([calibration.py, line 88](file:///e:/Maruf%20data/Antigravity/Regime-switching-Monte-Carlo-Simulation/models/calibration.py#L88)).
 Since the volatility adjustment formula is `σ_adj = σ × (1 + β · |S|)`, and `|S| = 0`, the β term evaluates to zero regardless of its value.